 - In a large saute pan over medium-high heat, add butter, and garlic.
 Once melted add shrimp, cumin, red pepper flakes, and onion.
 Cover with lid and cook for 7 minutes (until shrimp is just cooked.)
 Remove shrimp from pan and keep warm.
 Reserve juices.

 - In the same saute pan, reduce heat to medium and whisk in flour and cook for 3 minutes then whisk in 2 cups broth.
 Let cook 3 minutes then add chopped chipotle, and crushed tomato.
-Cook for 3 minutes then add red bell peppers andouille.
+Cook for 3 minutes then add red bell peppers and andouille.
 Reduce heat to medium low and let simmer until ready to serve.

 - In a frying pan over medium-high heat, add bacon.
 Cook until crispy and remove to paper towel covered plate.